BNN-UPC/datanetAPI/README.md

   * ‘TimeDistParams’: dictionary with the parameters of the specific inter-packet arrival time distribution (see the parameters of each time distribution in Section 4.1).
     * ‘EqLambda’: average bitrate per time unit (bits/time unit).
     * ‘AvgPktsLambda’: average number of packets of average size generated per time unit (packets/time unit).
-    * ‘MinPktLambda’: minimum number of packets generated per time unit (packets/time unit).
-    * ‘MaxPktLambda’: maximum number of packets generated per time unit (packets/time unit).
-    * ‘StdDev’: Standard deviation of the interarrival time (used in the normal distribution).
-    * ‘PktsLambdaOn’: Average packets per time unit generated during the ON period (packets/time unit).
-    * ‘AvgTOff’: Average duration of the OFF period.
-The duration of every OFF period is modeled with an exponential distribution of average = ‘AvgTOff’. (time units)
-    * ‘AvgTOn’: Average duration of the ON period.
-The duration of every ON period is modeled with an exponential distribution of average = ‘AvgTOn’. (time units)
     * ‘ExpMaxFactor’: Factor used to define an upper bound for exponential distributions.
 The upper bound is defined as: ‘ExpMaxFactor’* lambda of the exponentil
-    * ‘BurstGenLambda’: Burst generation rate of the flow (bursts/time unit).
-    * ‘Bitrate’: Bitrate during a burst: (bits/time unit).
-    * ‘ParetoMinSize’: Minimum number of bits in the burst (bits).
-    * ‘ParetoMaxSize’: Maximum number of bits in the burst (bits).
-    * ‘ParetoAlfa’: Shape parameter (α) used in the Pareto distribution.
   * ‘SizeDist’: packet size distribution used for the flow (see possible packet size distributions in Section 4.2).
   * ‘SizeDistParams’: dictionary with the parameters of the specific size distribution (see the parameters of each packet size distribution in Section 4.2).
     * ‘AvgPktSize’: Average packet size (bits).
-    * ‘MinSize’: Minimum packet size (bits).
-    * ‘MaxSize’: Maximum packet size (bits).
     * ‘PktSize1’: First packet size option (bits).
     * ‘PktSize2’: Second packet size option (bits).
-    * ‘NumCandidates’: Number of different packets size considered.
-    * ‘Size_i’: Size of the candidate packet i (bits).
-    * ‘Prob_i’: Probability to select candidate packet i (bits).
   * ‘AvgBw’: average bandwidth for this flow (bits/time unit).
   * ‘PktsGen’: packets generated by this flow per time unit (packets/time unit).
   * ‘ToS’: Type of Service associated to this flow defined as an integer.